About This Page

 The symptoms of withdrawal will typically take five to ten hours to manifest and this is when they will be at their worst.
 If you are an inpatient at a residential rehab clinic, and under medical supervision, you may be given medication to ease the symptoms during this time.

 In many cases, therapy and counselling are enough to help addicts overcome their addiction.
 In more severe cases, medically assisted detox may be necessary to reduce the withdrawal symptoms and detox comfortably.
 During medical detox, you will be prescribed medication to help alleviate the withdrawal symptoms and make them more bearable.

 Most cannabis addiction treatment centres offer counselling, therapy and group sessions to help addicts deal with the underlying causes of their addiction.
 Once you leave the rehab facility, you can join an outpatient support group like Marijuana Anonymous to help you sustain your rehab and prevent a relapse.

 When you enter cannabis rehab, you will be assessed by a medical team who will consider all aspects of your cannabis addiction before drawing up a treatment plan tailored to your needs.

 At the Rehab Clinics Group, we understand that cannabis detox is challenging but we are here to help you overcome your addiction.
-Call us today to find out more about living a drug-free life.
+Contact us today to find out more about living a drug-free life.